 The disease affects the eye, thereby causing various degrees of eye defects.
 Careful observation should be taken by opticians to be very sure the patient is suffering from the dreaded Trachoma infection before treatment is administered.

-- White substance is emitted from the eyes containing pus.
+- A white substance is emitted from the eyes containing pus.

-- Inability of victims to withstand light ray.
+- The inability of victims to withstand light rays.